Dollar gains as focus shifts to Fed, euro and sterling under pressure

 With economic growth faltering, most analysts are expecting support measures from Chinese authorities including interest rate cuts to support the economy which would likely keep the yuan under pressure.

-Negative sentiment out of China did not bode well for the Australian dollar, which lost 0.5 percent to $0.7189.
-China is Australia’s largest trade partner.
+Negative sentiment out of China did not bode well for the Australian dollar AUD=, which lost 0.5 percent to $0.7189.
+China is Australia's largest trade partner.

 The ECB formally ended its 2.6 trillion euro crisis-fighting bond purchase scheme on Thursday.
 However, monetary policy is most likely to remain accommodative as ECB President Mario Draghi warned that the euro area’s growth outlook is likely to remain weak amid threats of a global trade war and the prospect of a hard Brexit.